gciatto/kt-mpp/README.md

 - `mavenCentralUsername` (optional): the username of the user willing to release Maven publications on Maven Central.

 - `mochaTimeout` (mandatory, default value: `"180s"`): the amount of time to be .

-- `nodeVersion` (optional, default value: `""`): the version of NodeJS to use for running Kotlin JS scripts.

 - `npmDryRun` (optional, default value: false): if true, release of NPM packages will simply be simulated (i.e., no actual release).